 Gate valves shall be metallic seated with a soft or metallic seal according to application and tightness requirements.
-The integral metal seat and seal (if any) material shall meet the specific metallic material selection criteria.
+The integral metal seat and seal material (if any) shall meet the specific metallic material selection criteria.

-Gate valves designed with part of the stem wetted by oxygen when closed and exposed to the external environment when open should be reviewed for risk of external contaminant migration through the stem seals, (for example, packing).
+Gate valves designed with part of the stem wetted by oxygen when closed and exposed to the external environment when open, should be reviewed for risk of external contaminant migration through the stem seals (for example, packing).

-7.2.7.4 Globe valves
+7.2.4.4 Globe valves

 Globe valves are commonly used in cold oxygen on-off (open-closed) or throttling applications and can be manual or automated.
 The trim design varies with specific valve manufacturers but it can have a relatively thin section fitted with non-metallic inserts to minimize leakage.
-Sometimes, for high differential pressures, cage trims are used, which are usually of thin section and provide sites for debris to be trapped and create friction.
+Sometimes, for high differential pressures, cage trims are used that are usually of thin section and provide sites for debris to be trapped and create friction.
 In this case, the trim of the globe valve shall be designed for a higher burn resistance.

-Globe valves designed with part of the stem wetted by oxygen when closed and exposed to the external environment when open should be reviewed for risk of external contaminant migration through the stem seals for example, packing.
+Globe valves designed with part of the stem wetted by oxygen when closed and exposed to the external environment when open, should be reviewed for risk of external contaminant migration through the stem seals (for example, packing).

-7.2.7.5 Pressure relief valves
+7.2.4.5 Pressure relief valves

 Pressure relief valves in cold oxygen service will experience warm gaseous relief during initial opening and high velocities across the trim.
 There will be impingement on the exhaust part of the housing and outlet piping although these areas are normally at or close to atmospheric pressure.
 The sizing of the trim and the valve inlet determines the gas velocity at the valve inlet.
-Specific metallic material selection as described in Section 6 can be used for both nozzle and poppet trim which are considered impingement sites unless other mitigating measures are in place.
+Specific metallic material selection as described in Section 6 can be used for both nozzle and poppet trim, which are considered impingement sites unless other mitigating measures are in place.
 Ignition can also occur due to mechanical issues such as chattering.

-If particles are present there will be impingement on the exhaust part of the housing and outlet piping.
-When performing an oxygen hazard analysis and risk assessment on pressure relief valves the potential for contamination or plugging of the exhaust vent shall be considered.
-In case of the latter, the pressure in the exhaust pipe can exceed 10% of the set pressure.
+If particles are present, there will be impingement on the exhaust part of the housing and outlet piping.
+When performing an oxygen hazard analysis and risk assessment on pressure relief valves, the potential for contamination, plugging, or backpressure of the exhaust vent shall be considered under all expected operating conditions.

-For pilot operated pressure relief valves, the pilot valve will be exposed to oxygen and shall be designed accordingly.
+For pilot operated pressure relief valves, the pilot valve is exposed to oxygen and shall be designed accordingly.

-7.2.7.6 Check valves
+7.2.4.6 Check valves

 Check valves contain components that are always in the flow stream and can be subjected to mechanical impact.
-The material selection of the disk, plate, piston, hinge or spring of a check valve shall be evaluated according to the material selection process in Section 6.
+The material selection of the disk, plate, piston, hinge, or spring of a check valve shall be evaluated according to the material selection process in Section 6.
 The components of check valves are designed to impact with each other and shall be considered as potential sources of ignition energy.

 The internals of the valve should avoid using small components.
-Check valves should be designed and installed to minimize chatter.
+Check valves should be sized, selected, and installed to minimize chatter.

-7.2.8 Hard facings and burn resistant coatings
+7.2.5 Hard facings and burn resistant coatings

-Facings such as overlay welding with hardening and/or burn resistant metallic material coating are acceptable.
+Facings such as welded overlay with hardening and/or burn resistant metallic material coating are acceptable.

-The material of overlay welding, metallic coating and the final metallurgical bonding shall meet the expected operating conditions.
-The minimum thickness of overlay welding and/or metallic coating shall be agreed between the valve manufacturer and valve specifier.
+The material of welded overlay, metallic coating, and the final metallurgical bonding shall meet the expected operating conditions.
+The factors to be considered include the thickness and burn resistance of a coating, plating, or welded overlay, and its adherence to the substrate.
+In the case of coatings and platings, the hazard is disintegration and particle generation that can result in contamination of the oxygen flow stream and/or reduced burn resistance.
+Overlay welding and/or metallic coating shall be agreed upon between the valve manufacturer and valve specifier.

-7.2.9 Actuators and gearboxes
+7.2.6 Actuators and gearboxes